This page is inactive. Please see here for updated information about the USS film festival.

 The festival organizers may hold an organizational workshop for NSU undergraduates interested in participating in the film festival.
-Workshop topics may include tips for writing scripts, recruiting actors, camera work, editing, and submitting abstracts to the Undergraduate Student Symposium.
+Workshop topics may include tips for writing scripts, recruiting actors, camera work, editing, and submitting abstracts to the USS.

 Judging and Awards

 Judging will take place before the film screenings at the USS.
 Participating judges include NSU faculty and industry and community professionals.
-During the Undergraduate Student Symposium, the top twenty films will be showcased as part of the NSU Film Festival.
-Highest honors will be announced at the Undergraduate Student Symposium Awards Ceremony.
-See the USS schedule for more details.
+During the USS, the top twenty films will be showcased as part of the NSU Film Festival.
+The highest honors will be announced at the USS Awards Ceremony.

 Benefits and Outcomes

 - Learn invaluable skills in film technology and media studies.
-These skills give undergraduate participants a significant advantage when applying to graduate programs in film or media studies, positions in advertising or business, and positions in media technology.
+These skills give you a significant advantage when applying to graduate programs in film or media studies or positions in advertising, business, and media technology.

-- Students who complete their films may gain a deeper understanding of the work involved in a collaborative creative endeavor.
+- Gain a deeper understanding of the work involved in a collaborative creative endeavor.